 A. CAMX District, Planned Development or Equivalent Mechanism Required.
-No subdivision of land is permitted and no new or expanded use shall be approved within the CAMX District unless it conforms to the provisions of a Planned Development or equivalent mechanism, adopted for a specific development.
+No subdivision of land in permitted and no new or expanded use shall be approved within the CAMX District unless a conforms to the provisions of a Planned Development or equivalent mechanism, adopted for specific development.

-Commented [Revision26]: Campus Mixed Use District added to map and into Zoning Code consistent with the General Plan
+Commented [Revision28]: Campus Mixed Use District added to map and into Zoning Code consistent with the General Plan